hakatashi/onara/README.md

 # How come this project started?

-The first mind of 'onara' was derived from the idea that an Japanese ASCII art `orz=3` could be interpreted as assignment function of common programing language, and here comes an innovation.
+The first mind of 'onara' was derived from the idea that an Japanese ASCII art `orz=3` that represents 'onara' could be interpreted as assignment function of popular programing language.
+And obviously here comes an innovation.
+Yay!